bimo-mure/seafood-wave/README.md

 # Seafood-Wave 🦀

-Welcome to the Seafood-Wave App!
-This front-end application is designed for demonstration purposes, allowing users to explore the functionality of a simplified restaurant ordering system without the need for a login.
+Front-end application is designed for demonstration purposes, allowing users to explore the functionality of a simplified restaurant ordering system without the need for a login.

 ## Features ✨